Barbershop Websites: 20 Design Examples (2026)

 Gender-free pricing based on time, not gender

 Logan Parlor in Chicago’s Logan Square built its brand around “Hair Has No Gender.”
 Pricing is based on timing, hair length, and stylist level rather than gender.
-It’s fairer to customers and simpler to explain on a website.
+That’s fairer to customers and simpler to explain on a website.
 Named testimonials back it up, with reviewers specifically praising the gender-free pricing structure.

 BarberX